Digidr0/Digidr0/README.md

 # Hi there 👋, I am Digidr0!
 ### Welcome to my page.
 I am a novice javascript programmer.
-I am working with raw js, html and css, as the React-components apps.
+I am working with raw js, html and css, so as the React-components apps too.

 ### Some information about me:
 - `Name:` Ildar Grankin